NASA-PDS/operations/README.md

 We will install the operations too using Python [Pip](https://pip.pypa.io/en/stable/), the Python Package Installer.
 If you have Python on your system, you probably already have Pip; you can run `pip --help` or `pip3 -help` to check.

-It's best install the tools virtual environment, so it won’t interfere with—or be interfered by—other packages.
+It's best install the tools virtual environment, so it won't interfere with—or be interfered by—other packages.
 To do so:

 ```console
 $ # Clone the repo or do a git pull if it already exists